-Based on our current drilling schedule, we anticipate being able to mobilize to the site within about 3 to 5 weeks after receiving authorization to proceed.
-However, SME needs the preliminary plans showing the major roadway widening areas proposed in order to evaluate the proposed roadway widening areas.
-In general, SME will wait to initiate the on-site evaluation until a general map of proposed roadway widening areas has been developed for the project.
-The field exploration should take three to four days to complete.
-The final Geotechnical Evaluation Report can typically be completed within about three weeks after drilling is complete.
-Draft test hole logs and preliminary recommendations are typically provided prior to issuing the final report.
+Based on our current drilling schedule, we can mobilize to the site within about 4 to 5 weeks after receiving authorization to proceed.
+The field exploration should take 7 days complete.
+Our final report can be issued within about three weeks after sampling is complete.
+Draft boring logs and preliminary recommendations can be provided, if desired.